vnduongthanhtung/ssimd/README.md

     movapd    %xmm2, 16(%rsp)
 ```

-In this case, even with the default build commnad, LLVM can successfully vectorize the code.
+In this case, even with the default build command, LLVM can successfully vectorize the code.

 Let's try a more tricky example :